diantonioandrea/NBody/README.md

 # NBody

 N bodies simulation utility written in Python and built with [CLIbrary](https://github.com/diantonioandrea/CLIbrary).[^1]

+**NBody** is a Python-based command-line utility designed to simulate the interactions between multiple bodies in space.
+It uses basic physics algorithms to predict the motion of each body.

 [^1]: **NBody** has been archived and should serve just as a fun project and a [CLIbrary](https://github.com/diantonioandrea/CLIbrary) example.